deanturpin/modern/readme.md

 #include <optional>
 #include <vector>

+int main()
+{

   // Auto types
   //
-// OK, so all functions must be declared like this...

-auto main() -> int
-{
-  // Now I have your attention... but really type inference is a game changer.
+  // Type inference is a game changer.
+Essentially you can simplify complicated
-  // You can simplify complicated types with auto.
+  // (or unknown) type declarations with auto.
 But it is a balance of
-  // convenience over readability. auto x1 = 5u;
+  // convenience over readability.

+  auto x1 = 5u;
   auto x2{0.0};
   auto str{"blah"};